Saturday, January 19, 2013

 Tell the story from the February 2001 Ensign, pp. 35-37, pointing how each of the steps (except scripture reading) were used by Officer Dove in his amazing rescue of an accidentally kidnapped infant.

 Quoting Pres.
-Gordon B Hinckley, “Of all the great and wonderful and inspiring I have read, the most reassuring to me are the words of the Savior: ‘Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened unto you.’
+Gordon B. Hinckley, “Of all the great and wonderful and inspiring promises I have read, the most reassuring to me are the words of the Savior: ‘Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened unto you.’
 (Matthew 7:7) … Let us never forget to pray.
 God lives.
 He is near.
 He is real.
 He is our Father.
 He is accessible to us.’”
 (Ensign, Jan.
 1994, p.
 2)

 Introduction to next lesson